 1. Do the work.

 No magic fairy will wave her wand and give you quality, reliable contacts in a short time.
 I have a saying: “You can get rich quick, but nobody gets wealthy quick.”
 Having a great network is wealth.
 Creating an extensive valuable network will not happen overnight or even quickly.
-You can speed things up attending the right kind of events.
+You can speed things up by attending the right kind of events.

 One reason I created 10X Growth Con—a large networking event for entrepreneurs—was to bring like-minded people together.
 Just attending an event will not create a network.
 You must still do the work: Reach out, be social and have sales skills.
-The right event can exponentially enlarge your network quickly and solidify your contacts by following up frequently and staying in touch.
+The right event can exponentially enlarge your network quickly and [you can] solidify your contacts by following up frequently and staying in touch.